Updated: 6/2/2022 | Porto Travel Guide

 - Gazela – Do like Anthony Bourdain and try the cachorro (hot dog in a crispy bun).
 The hot dog comes with hot oil sauce that is tasty, or you. can also eat it with mayo and ketchup.
 There are multiple locations around town and they take cash only.

-- La Ricotta – yes, it’s Italian food in Portugal but when a smell wafts out of a kitchen and beckons me in, I’m hard pushed to refuse.
-And I’ve glad I didn’t.
-From the setting to the service to the price and the food itself, I’d eat here again, which is saying something when there is so many Porto food places to explore.
+- La Ricotta – Yes, it’s Italian food in Portugal but very worth it.
+From the setting to the service to the price and the food itself, we’d eat here again.

 - Santini Gelato – Come here for delicious gelato ice cream.